warittornc/bandprotocol-integration-team-assignment/README.md

 ### Test cases

-The test cases can be found in the `test_cases.json` file in this repository
+The test cases can be found under `tests/test_cases.json` in this repository.

 ### What we expect from you

 1. Think about how the code should be structured, follow [PEP 8](https://peps.python.org/pep-0008/) guidelines and use type hinting via the [typing](https://docs.python.org/3/library/typing.html) library.
-2. Consider factors such as API rate limit/weights and coding efficiency when designing your solution.
+2. Consider factors such as API rate limit/weights, coding efficiency and how long your function takes to complete when designing your solution.
 3. Include a demo in the demo.py file that showcases the results from the test cases.
 4. In the README.md, document all the technical decisions and trade-offs you've made, why you made those decisions or trade-offs, the specific outlier rejection method you've used and why you chose that method and any other feature